Avia Motors: Aircraft

 Before the Second World War the company made civilian and military aircraft, including the Avia BH-1, Avia BH-21, Avia B-534 and Avia B-71 (Soviet licensed Tupolev SB).

 In the Second World War, Avia was ordered to build Messerschmitt Bf 109G fighter aircraft.
 After the war Avia continued production as the Avia S-99, but it soon ran out of the correct Daimler-Benz DB 605 engines.
 It therefore substituted the Junkers Jumo 211 engine and propeller designed for the Heinkel He 111 bomber and redesignated the aircraft as the Avia S-199.

 The S-199 was the first fighter obtained by the Israeli Air Force for use during the War of Independence.

 But the S-199 was a problematic aircraft, unpopular with its pilots.
 The Jumo engine was heavier and less responsive than the Daimler-Benz unit.
 The torque of the large paddle-bladed propeller made control difficult.
 This, combined with the 109's narrow-track undercarriage also made landings and take-offs more hazardous.
 Also the synchronization gear did not seem to work properly, leading a few Israeli aircraft to shoot off their own propellers.

 Also during the war Germany built factories in Czechoslovakia to make the Messerschmitt Me 262 jet fighter.
 The factories survived the war intact, so after the war production continued as the Avia S-92.

 The first S-92 was built at the Letňany Research Institute in 1945 with the airframe from Avia and the twin engines from the repair works in Malešice.
 Junkers developed the engines as the Jumo 004, and the Czechs redesignated them M-04).
 The S-92 first flew on 27 September 1946, with Avia's chief pilot Antonin Kraus in control.
 That same year on 10 December the CS-92 flew for the first time.

-Delivery of the first S-92 to the Czechoslovak Air Force was on 6 February 1948.
+The first S-92 was delivered to the Czechoslovak Air Force on 6 February 1948.
 A total of 12 were made, nine S-92 and three CS-92, equipping the 5th Fighter Flight, until they were grounded for use as instructional airframes in 1951.